Abdulkhade/ai_trends-analysis/README.md

 Source: [Insert dataset source – e.g., Kaggle or custom dataset] Size:(10959, 7)
 Key Features:

-Event → AI-related event type (launch, announcement, etc.)
+-Event → AI-related event type (launch, announcement, etc.)

-AI_Revenue_Growth_% → Growth % in revenue due to AI adoption

-Stock_Impact_% → Change in stock performance after events

-HasEvent → Binary indicator (1 = event, 0 = no event)
+-AI_Revenue_Growth_% → Growth % in revenue due to AI adoption -Stock_Impact_% → Change in stock performance after events -HasEvent → Binary indicator (1 = event, 0 = no event)

 ✅ The dataset was cleaned and structured to ensure reliability of insights.

 ## Analysis Process
 The analysis was conducted in a step-by-step workflow:

-Data Cleaning – Handling missing values, removing duplicates, standardizing column formats.
+-Data Cleaning – Handling missing values, removing duplicates, standardizing column formats.

-Descriptive Statistics – Understanding central tendency, variation, and distributions.
+-Descriptive Statistics – Understanding central tendency, variation, and distributions.

-Exploratory Data Analysis (EDA) – Identifying trends, anomalies, and relationships.
+-Exploratory Data Analysis (EDA) – Identifying trends, anomalies, and relationships.

-Visualization – Generating charts and plots to support storytelling.
+-Visualization – Generating charts and plots to support storytelling.

-Insight Generation – Extracting business-friendly findings from data patterns.
+-Insight Generation – Extracting business-friendly findings from data patterns.

 ## Visualizations
-The following plots were created using Matplotlib and Seaborn:
+-The following plots were created using Matplotlib and Seaborn:

-Boxplot → Revenue Growth (%) across event categories.
+-Boxplot → Revenue Growth (%) across event categories.

-Histogram → Distribution of stock impact for companies with vs. without AI events.
+-Histogram → Distribution of stock impact for companies with vs. without AI events.

-Heatmap → Correlations between event presence, revenue growth, and stock impact.
+-Heatmap → Correlations between event presence, revenue growth, and stock impact.

 These visualizations were designed for clarity and business-friendly storytelling.

 ## Key Insights
-Companies with AI-related events consistently showed higher revenue growth compared to those without.
+*Companies with AI-related events consistently showed higher revenue growth compared to those without.

-AI adoption had a positive correlation with stock market performance.
+*AI adoption had a positive correlation with stock market performance.

-Significant events (such as product launches or announcements) triggered measurable short-term business performance boosts.
+*Significant events (such as product launches or announcements) triggered measurable short-term business performance boosts.

-Data storytelling revealed that AI is not only a technology trend but also a business growth driver.
+*Data storytelling revealed that AI is not only a technology trend but also a business growth driver.

 ## Future Improvements
 Incorporate time-series analysis to study long-term AI adoption patterns.